Information Technology Review Overview

 The Information Technology Review process is intended to assist all University employees in the acquisition and implementation of information systems, services, and technologies, such as websites, cloud applications, software, or hardware, while helping to ensure compliance with state and federal regulations as well as Board of Trustees IT Policies and system APLs.

-The Information Technology Review Request Form should be completed by the sponsor or their designee, and the review completed by IT before acquiring any digital technology, applications, software, or materials (paid or free) for university programs, courses, or activities.
+The Information Technology Review Request Form should be completed by the sponsor or their designee, and preferably the review completed by IT before acquiring any digital technology, applications, software, or materials (paid or free) for university programs, courses, or activities.
 Before starting the request form, the sponsor or their designee should have a specific technology in mind, know who will have access, and understand what type of data will be stored or processed by the technology.
 They should also request the product's Accessibility Conformance Report from the manufacturer.

 When Needed